THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The price of the buffet includes a non-alcoholic beverage.
 They have a good selection of South African wine and beer as well for an extra cost.

 Disney’s Jiko The Cooking Place is also located inside the Jambo House of Animal Kingdom Lodge.
 We think this is one of the best Disney Signature Dining Restaurants.
 All Signature Dining Restaurants require two Disney Dining Plan Credits.

 The decor at Animal Kingdom Jiko is spectacular.
 It is meant to evoke a feeling of dining outside under the stars on an African safari.
 The lighting changes as the evening goes on.

 The word “Jiko” literally means a kitchen or oven.
 The centerpiece of Disney’s Animal Kingdom Jiko restaurant is a huge traditional pizza type stone oven.

 The Animal Kingdom Jiko The Cooking Place menu changes frequently.
-However, here are some of the items which are available March 2019.
+However, here are some of the items which are available in November 2019.

 If you enjoy something less meat-based you may want to try the Taste of Africa which is African inspired Dips, papadum, sesame fatir, house-made flax seed naan for $15.